prettydiff/biddle/readme.md

     node biddle get http://google.com ../mydirectory

 ### global
 The global command adds biddle's path to the OS path variable so that biddle can be run from any location without explicitly calling Node.js, example: `biddle help` instead of `node biddle help`.
 Use the `remove` option to remove biddle from the path.
-This command requires use of sudo in non-Windows environments.
+This command requires use of sudo in non-Windows environments or an administrative console in Windows.

-Allowing global availability to biddle in non-Windows environments
+Allowing global availability to biddle in non-Windows environments.

     sudo node biddle global

-Removing global availability to biddle in non-Windows environments
+Removing global availability to biddle in non-Windows environments.

     sudo biddle global remove

+Allowing global availability to biddle in Windows.
+This command requires an administrative console.

+    node biddle global

+Removing global availability to biddle in non-Windows environments.
+This command requires an administrative console.

+    biddle global remove

 ### hash
 Prints to console a SHA512 hash against a local resource.